net CORCs estimated

 years of verified durability

-BeZero additionality rating (pre-issuance)
+BeZero rating

 JUNE 2025